auchiyam/domain/README.md

 ```

 What this piece of pseudocode states is that an object is an integer if it is either an integer (type), or if it is a string that can be converted to an integer.
 With such rules, it becomes natural to also accept the value `"20"` as an integer.
 It is also clearly defined so that a string that is not an integer, or `"20d"` and `"twenty"`, is not accepted as a string, which prevents any possible misinterpretations.
 In this particular example, the domain accepted both Integer and String.

+As for this particular repository, it is a proof of concept made through heavy usage of Ruby's metaprogramming and its natural to read syntax, so that it is easier to use, as if they were part of the language all along.

 ## Features